Virginia Bucket List: 12 Exciting Attractions and Things to Do

 Known as “America’s Favorite Drive,” the Blue Ridge Parkway stretches 469 miles, linking the Great Smoky Mountains to Shenandoah National Park.
 The drive offers countless overlooks, waterfalls, and hiking trails, making it a top choice for road trippers.

-Some of the best stops include Humpback Rocks (Milepost 6), where a short hike leads to panoramic mountain views, and Peaks of Otter (Milepost 86), a great spot for picnicking by Abbott Lake.
+One of the best stops include Humpback Rocks (Milepost 6), where a short hike leads to panoramic mountain views.
+I also love Peaks of Otter (Milepost 86), a great spot for picnicking by Abbott Lake.
 In fall, the parkway transforms into a kaleidoscope of red, orange, and gold, drawing photographers from all over.
+I recommend staying at a scenic lake house or cabin to soak it all in!

 Kings Dominion in Doswell is one of Virginia’s biggest theme parks, featuring 60+ rides, a water park, and live entertainment.
 The park’s most famous coaster, Intimidator 305, reaches speeds of 90 mph and has drops that rival the best in the country.